 - Basketball

 - Tennis

 - Volleyball

 - Football

 - Badminton

 - Table Tennis

 - Cricket

 - Pool

 - Chess

 Canadian University Dubai encourages its students to join in inter-university sports leagues and welcomes others to its premises.
-Check the University bulletin boards (outside the Students Services office in Hall C) for more information on club meetings and activities, or drop by the Student Services office.

 Community Involvement

 Canadian University Dubai encourages the cultivation of a positive relationship with the surrounding community in Dubai, and one way in which students can give back to the community is by participating in fundraising activities.
 The Student Services office is responsible for planning numerous events, all of which have been extremely successful in raising awareness for current issues in the community and around the world.
 Past events include: